vishnu67sankar/raft-opt-public/README.md

 **Optimization wrapper for RAFT**
 -   Free software: Apache Software License 2.0
--   Documentation: Kindly clone this repo locally, and open ``docs\_build\html\index.html`` in your web browser for installation steps, and examples to get started.
+-   Sphinx Documentation: Kindly clone this repo locally, and open ``docs\_build\html\index.html`` in your web browser for installation steps, and examples to get started.